Download and Installation

 Command line software

-BLUPF90 programs are command line software.
-The program reads a parameter file describing the name of data and pedigree files, the models, and covariance components used in the analysis.
-It shows logs on screen and writes a file (or several files) for the results.
-This is designed to be used on the shell with keyboard operations.
+BLUPF90 programs are command-line software.
+Each program reads a parameter file describing the names of the data and pedigree files, the model, and the covariance components used in the analysis.
+It displays logs on the screen and writes one or more output files.
+These programs are designed to be used in a shell environment with keyboard input.

-Here we assume a standard bash environment.
-For macOS, all the operations will be done on Terminal.
-No GUI (graphical user interface) will be used.
+Here, we assume a standard bash environment.
+For macOS, all operations will be performed in Terminal.
+No graphical user interface (GUI) is used.

 Installation